 If you sell shampoos, moisturisers, etc you need to ensure that what you sell is safe and correctly labelled.
-See 'Cosmetic products'.
+More information on these types of product can be found in 'Cosmetic products'.

 For non-prepacked products, it may not be possible to label the products themselves; in these circumstances, information regarding precautions and ingredients can be given on leaflets, labels, tags or cards.